OctopusDeploy/blog/blog/2022-03/multi-environment-github-actions/index.md

 ---
-title: Multi-environment deployments with GitHub Actions, ECR and EKS
+title: Multi-environment deployments with GitHub Actions, ECR, and EKS
-description: Build a Docker image in GitHub Actions, Push to ECO and deploy to EKS with Octopus Deploy
+description: As part of our series about Continuous Integration, learn how to build a Docker image in GitHub Actions, push to ECR, and deploy to EKS with Octopus.
 author: terence.wong@octopus.com
 visibility: private
-published: 2999-01-01
+published: 2022-03-22-1400
 metaImage: multienvironmentdeploymentsgithubactionspushtooctopus-2022.png
 bannerImage: multienvironmentdeploymentsgithubactionspushtooctopus-2022.png
 bannerImageAlt: A map with a boat with shipping containers sailing between islands which represent environments.
 isFeatured: false
 tags:
+ - DevOps
+ - Continuous Integration
+ - CI Series
- - GitHub actions
+ - GitHub Actions
  - AWS
 ---

-This blog will build a docker image in a GitHub Actions workflow and publish the image to Amazon Elastic Container Registry (ECR).
+In this post, I show you how to build a Docker image in a GitHub Actions workflow and publish the image to Amazon Elastic Container Registry (ECR).

+## Prerequisites

 To follow along, you will need:

-- An Amazon Web Services Account (AWS)
+- An Amazon Web Services (AWS) account
 - A GitHub account

-This blog will use the [Octopus Underwater app repository](https://github.com/OctopusSamples/octopus-underwater-app).
+This post uses the [Octopus underwater app repository](https://github.com/OctopusSamples/octopus-underwater-app).
 You can fork the repository and follow along.
-Alternatively, the github-octopus branch contains the template files needed to complete the steps in this blog.
-You will have to replace some values with your own.
-I have included my values in this blog as a reference.
+Alternatively, the github-octopus branch contains the template files you need to complete the steps in this post.
+You have to replace some values with your own, but I've included my values in this post as a reference.

 ## Amazon Web Services setup